 The best TVs under $1000 that you can find today are pretty impressive and certainly give you a bang for your buck.
-We know you'll be surprised at the amoung of top deals in our round-up that give you some of the best quality performance without breaking the bank.
+We know you'll be surprised at the amount of top deals in our round-up that give you some of the best quality performance without breaking the bank.

-We see the very best from Samsung, Sony, Hisense and more, giving just as much as some of the top performing TVs out there, but all for under $1000.
+We see the very best from Samsung, Sony, Hisense and more, giving just as much as some of the top-performing TVs out there, but all for under $1000.

 Of course, not all of these TVs may have the latest features and quality, and while most TVs come with 4K as standard these days, if you want to go even better, then we recommend checking out the best OLED TVs and the best 8K TVs too.